ascend4/ascend4/models/johnpye/dyn/README.txt

 - `REINIT(x, expr);`
 - `pre(x)` on the right-hand side of `REINIT`
 - inferred discrete real event-memory variables from `REINIT(...)` use
+- selector-driven `WHEN(mode)` with `SWITCH TO ...
+IF ...`
+- direct continuous guards on `SWITCH TO ...
+IF ...` for simple real-valued comparison events
+- state-local equations inside selector `CASE` branches

 At present these examples are intended for use with the IDA integrator.
 LSODE does not support `CONDITIONAL` / `WHEN` event handling or `REINIT`.